Community Supported Agriculture (CSA)

 How CSA Works

-Our participating farmers grow and sell a wide variety of wholesome food items.
-One vendor supplies fresh seafood from the North Carolina coast and estuaries.
+Our participating farmers grow, raise, and sell a wide variety of wholesome food items.

-Once a week, on Thursday afternoons between 4 and 6 p.m., you come to RTI and pick up your deliveries (see Map and Directions).
+Once a week, on Thursday afternoons between 4 and 6 p.m., you come to RTI and pick up your deliveries (see RTI Headquarters address and map; CSA delivery vehicles are located in a parking of Building 1 on Hanes Drive, building "A" on this map).
 It's that simple.
-You and your family enjoy a bounty of high-quality, fresh products; in return, our participating farmers and our seafood vendor are assured of a continuing level of purchases.
+You and your family enjoy a bounty of high-quality, fresh products; in return, our participating farmers are assured of a continuing level of purchases.

 RTI's employees have enjoyed the advantages of community-supported agriculture since 2003.
 We invite you to join us and share the goodness.

-Fruit, vegetables, meat, and seafood are available each week for walk-up customers.
+Fruit, vegetables, and other items are available each week for walk-up customers.